alekcz/firestream/README.md

 ## Limits
 The theoretical limits* of `firestream` (i.e. running it on the biggest machine you can find) are derived by using an 8th of the limits of firebase.
 For pico-scale applications or MVPs it's unlikely you'll hit the limits of firebase or `firestream`.
 Here they are anyway:

-- Combined maximum number of consumers and producers: 24k
-- Maximum system throughput (reads and writes): ~400 per second
+- Maximum system throughput (reads and writes): ~500 per second
 - Maximum payload during write: 2MB
-- Maximum write speed: 8MB per second
+- Maximum write speed: ~0.5MB per second
-- Maximum payload size at rest: 1.25MB
-- Maximmum payload during read: 32MB
+- Maximmum data transfer per read: 200MB
 - Maximum number of messages per topic: 9 million
-- Broker timeout: 60 minutes

 *It's quite likely that you can get more perf than the above, but better safe than sorry.